xgpxg/aiway/README_en.md

 </div>

-**aiway** (API and AI Gateway) is a high-performance API + AI gateway developed in Rust, dedicated to providing stable, efficient, and scalable request forwarding and management solutions.
+**aiway** (API and AI Gateway) is a lightweight, high-performance API + AI gateway developed in Rust, dedicated to providing stable, efficient, and scalable request forwarding and management solutions.

 Leveraging Rust's memory safety features and zero-cost abstractions, aiway delivers exceptional security and stability while maintaining high performance.

+Unlike other gateways, aiway requires no complex configuration or environmental dependencies.
+Gateway nodes can be dynamically scaled out/in, easily handling millions of concurrent connections.

 ## Platform Support